SumitCodeRepo/OutlookMailBlocker/README.md

 ## 🖥️ How It Works

 - Hooks into Outlook’s `Application.ItemSend` event
-- Inspects outgoing mail and alert the user  for external mails and allow to cancels the send operation is cancelled
+- Inspects outgoing mail and alerts the user  for external mails, and allows the user to cancel the send operation
 - Optionally displays a notification or logs the attempt

 ---